Sponsor

 King Widor

 He was the big cheese in the French organ world of one hundred years ago, and on our next Pipedreams broadcast we celebrate his legacy with a composite performance of his most famous work.
-Although he wrote 10 solo organ symphonies, his No. V has always been the most popular, because of its famous concluding Toccata.
+Although he wrote 10 solo organ symphonies, his Number V has always been the most popular, because of its famous concluding Toccata.

 We’ll hear the entire work, each movement played by a different soloist on a different instrument, plus another symphony, for organ and orchestra, a rare gem presented in concert at the American guild of Organists Convention in Atlanta.
 Hear the lavish and lovely compositions of Charles-Marie Widor a toast to King Widor this week on Pipedreams.